mr-madamin/tools/lan_folder_sync_c/README.md

 stores coarser timestamps would then resend every file on every run — a worse failure than a 1 ms gap.

+**What size + mtime cannot see.** A file whose content changes while its size *and* mtime both stay the same is invisible to the diff, permanently.
+That isn't a narrow float problem like the one above — it's inherent to the heuristic, and `rsync` behaves the same way (hence its `--checksum`).
+Reaching it takes a tool that deliberately preserves timestamps: `touch -r`, `cp -p`, or extracting an archive over the folder, since `tar` and `unzip` restore the stored mtime.
+Ordinary editing always moves the mtime, so normal use is safe.
+If you've done something like that, the fix today is to touch the affected files so their mtime moves, and re-push.

 ## 7. Safety notes

 Same guarantees as the Python version, plus one: